Does Macquarie Group (ASX:MQG) deserve its reputation as the ‘millionaires factory’? And will it continue into FY25?

 For 30 years under successive CEOs Allan Moss, Nicholas Moore and Shamara Wikramanayake, the Martin Place headquartered bank has done so and been very successful.
 This is largely due to its focus on disciplined and bold investing strategies, which have enabled Macquarie to identify attractive investments in markets where other players may not be able to do so.

-In FY23, Macquarie made a net profit of $5.2bn, up 10% on 12 months ago, even in spite of choppy investment markets.
-It had $870.8bn in Assets Under Management and paid a full-year dividend of $7.50 per share.
+Nonetheless, it had $938.3bn in Assets Under Management, up 7% from 12 months earlier, and paid a full-year dividend of $6.40 per share.
 It has over 21,000 employees and over 200,000 people employed across its various investments.

 What does the next 12 months hold?

-Macquarie Bank follows an April 1-March 31 financial year and will report FY24 results during May.
+Macquarie Bank will report 1HY25 results during November and full year results next May.
 Investors shouldn’t expect too much to change in the coming few months.
 The good news is that base asset management fees will remain stable and its loan portfolio will grow.
 The bad news is expenses supporting loan growth will be higher and net operating income for Asset Management will be down subject to market conditions.

-‘We continue to maintain a cautious stance, with a conservative approach to capital, funding and liquidity that positions us well to respond to the current environment,’ the bank told investors.
+‘Macquarie continues to maintain a cautious stance, with a conservative approach to capital funding and liquidity, positions it well to respond to the current environment,’ the bank has told investors.
+That is as close to formal guidance as its management got in its annual results.

 Time to buy Macquarie Group?

-In our view, not at this exact point in time given the FY24 result may be received with some disappointment.
-However, Macquarie Group is a solid business without a shadow of a doubt and will bounce back in the years ahead, so it is always one to keep an eye on, and perhaps get into after its FY24 result is released.
+In our view, yes.
+Macquarie Group is a solid business without a shadow of a doubt and will bounce back in the years ahead.
+But in good and bad times alike, the “millionaires’ factory” is always one stock to keep an eye on.

 What are the Best ASX Stocks to invest in right now?